Omar-Ragab-Projects/ip-address-tracker/README.md

 ### Features:

-- See their own IP Address on the map on the initial page load
+- See own IP Address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location
 - View the optimal layout for each page depending on their device's screen size